Sofa Size Guide: What Size Sofa should i buy?

 Inspiration Station - Living Room

-When deciding what size sofa you should buy, there are a number of things to consider to make sure that the style and shape you choose fits in your home and through the front door and in your room of choice.
-This guide shows you how to measure your space, find a sofa that fits and work out where to place it, helping you find what sofa is right for you.
+Yet aside from allowing space around your new sofa, there are a number of things to consider to make sure that the style and shape you choose fits in your home and through the front door and in your room of choice.
+This guide shows you how to measure your space, find a sofa that fits, and work out where to place it, so that you can find what sofa is right for you.

 What are standard sofa sizes?